DLorenzoLaguno17/The-Cliffborn-Islands/README.md

 		* Implemented the attack of the player
 		* Created the UML

-This game has been created by Ã’scar Faura and Daniel Lorenzo.
+This game has been created by Òscar Faura and Daniel Lorenzo.
 Licensed under the [MIT License](LICENSE).